presencemaker/page-meta/README.md

 page-meta
 =========

-Custom wordpress shortcodes for meta tagging
+Custom wordpress shortcodes for meta tagging that conflict with EE4.